FHantke/brave-browser-wiki/Status-Updates.md

 - [ ] Shortcut lists
 - [ ] Payments / Ledger 2.0 impl (Nejc)
 - [ ] Get proper Debug builds working
+- [ ] Add support to install extensions from about:extensions

 ### Milestone 4: Stretch goals but wanted for 1.0